lbeckman314/lavida/README.md

 ## Release

-To start the server, run:
+To start the server, enter:

 ```
 cd www